Should I Start a Podcast (You Might NOT Be Ready)

 Increased Brand Awareness and Promotion

 Podcasts don’t have to make money directly.
 A successful podcast can lead your audience to some other avenue, such as a product or service you sell.
-However, this doesn’t mean every episode of your podcast should promote your product.
+However, this doesn’t mean every episode of your podcast should promote your product or other products using affiliate links.
 Instead, you want your show to increase awareness of your brand among your audience.
-Ultimately, that’ll lead to sales down the road, but don’t turn your podcast into an infomercial.
+Ultimately, that’ll lead to sales down the road, but don’t turn your podcast into an infomercial full of calls to action.

 Highest Paid Podcasters (and How Much They Make)